SERVICE DOG TRAINING

 Please note that we do not train brachycephalic dogs (French Bulldogs, Pugs, etc.) or toy breeds for scent-based work.

-PRICE & DURATION OF TRAINING
+DURATION OF TRAINING

-In-person sessions for service dog work are *$95 and last for 60 minutes.
 How long you and your dog would need is dependent on your dog's drive, your dedication to working with the dog between sessions, as well as how far you want to take the training.
 For example, some people simply want to train their dog to alert and make sure they don't false-alert, which takes a shorter amount of time (not to imply that it is easy).
 Others might want to additionally train the dog to fetch what is needed, go look for help or night alert, all of which takes much longer.
 We have trained some dogs to do their required tasks in 3-4 sessions while others took as many as 8-10.

 You will also be expected to work daily at home and we suggest you keep logs of your training.